Golden mole: Reproduction

 Females give birth to one to three hairless young in a grass-lined nest within the burrow system.
 Breeding occurs throughout the year.
 The adults are solitary, and their burrowing territory may be aggressively defended from intruders, especially where resources are relatively scarce.

 Status

-Of the 21 species of golden mole, no fewer than 11 are threatened with extinction.
-The primary cause being human-induced habitat loss, additionally sand mining, poor agricultural practices, and predation by domestic cats and dogs are causes of population decline.
+Of the 21 species of golden mole, no fewer than 11 are threatened with extinction, the primary cause of which being human-induced habitat loss.
+Additionally sand mining, poor agricultural practices, and predation by domestic cats and dogs are causes of population decline.

 Classification

 The taxonomy of the Chrysochloridae is undergoing a review in the light of new genetic information.
 They have traditionally been listed with the shrews, hedgehogs and a grab-bag of small, difficult-to-place creatures as part of the order Insectivora.
 Some authorities retain this classification, at least for the time being.
 Others group the golden moles with the tenrecs in a new order, which is sometimes known as Tenrecomorpha, while others call it Afrosoricida and reserve Tenrecomorpha for the family Tenrecidae.